adopt-liveview/adopt-liveview/priv/pages/2024/04-02-mount-and-assigns-en_US.md

 Start the server as `elixir assigns.exs` and see the result.

 If you're feeling desperate right now, don't be.
-Really 7 new things were added in just 5 new lines of code compared to `hello_liveview.exs` but let's break down these modifications one at a time!
+I know 7 new things were added in just 5 new lines of code compared to `hello_liveview.exs` but let's break down these modifications one at a time!

 ## The `mount/3` callback

 The way in which the LiveView framework sends information so that programmers can process the data is through callbacks.
 These are nothing more than functions that run when something happens.
 The `mount/3` callback runs when your LiveView is initialized.
 Its three arguments are, respectively:

 - Parameters coming from the URL.
-Useful for routes like `/users/:id` where `:id` would come in the parameters.
+Useful for routes like `/users/:id` where `:id` would be one of the parameters.
 - Data from the current browsing session (if configured).
-Useful for authentication systems.
+Useful for authentication.
 - Data from the current connection with the user accessing this LiveView in a data structure called [Phoenix.LiveView.Socket](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.Socket.html), better known simply as `socket`.

-The first two arguments will be explored in more detail in future guides, for the moment we will just ignore them for the sake of simplicity.
+The first two arguments will be explored in more detail in future guides.
+Right now we will just ignore them for the sake of simplicity.

 ## The %Socket{} data structure

 Let's get straight to the point: LiveView state management completely revolves around modifying the state of your socket.
-The function [`assigns/2`](https://hexdocs.pm/phoenix_live_view/Phoenix.Component.html#assign/2) receives your `socket` and which assigns you want to add and applies them generating a new socket.
+The function [`assigns/2`](https://hexdocs.pm/phoenix_live_view/Phoenix.Component.html#assign/2) receives your `socket` and the assigns you want to add and applies them generating a new socket.
 Let's try!
 Update your code as follows:

 ```elixir
 def mount(_params, _session, socket) do